This post contains affiliate links. Please see our disclosure policy.

 The Best Chili Recipe:

-I love chili!
+This I love Chili!
 It’s always been a favorite food of mine.
-I grew up in Cincinnati and we have thin no bean chili that I love.
+I grew up in Cincinnati, and we have a thin no bean chili that I love.

 This Pulled Pork Chili is one of the best chili recipes I have ever made.